isomorphic-software/smartclient-docs/classes/DataSource.md

 AdvancedCriteria are supported on the server for standard [SQL](../kb_topics/sqlDataSource.md#kb-topic-sql-datasources), [Hibernate](../kb_topics/hibernateIntegration.md#kb-topic-integration-with-hibernate) and [JPA](../kb_topics/jpaIntegration.md#kb-topic-integration-with-jpa) DataSources in SmartClient Enterprise or Power editions (not supported in SmartClient Pro).

-The framework assumes that custom dataSources support AdvancedCriteria; if you have a a custom DataSource implementation that does not support AdvancedCriteria, you can set the [DataSource.allowAdvancedCriteria](#attr-datasourceallowadvancedcriteria) property to false.
+The framework assumes that custom dataSources support AdvancedCriteria; if you have a a custom DataSOurce implementation that does not support AdvancedCriteria, you can set the [DataSource.allowAdvancedCriteria](#attr-datasourceallowadvancedcriteria) property to false.

 ### Returns